Poly-G/Sprint-Challenge-Applied-Javascript/README.md

 The Document Object Model is the bridge between HTML and any other programming language that helps you manipulate the HTML

 2. What is an event?
+Events allow event-driven programming languages to register various event handlers or listeners on the element nodes inside a DOM tree

 3. What is an event listener?
+Event listener is a method that attaches an event handler to an element without overwriting existing event handlers

 4. Why would we convert a NodeList into an Array?
+Because arrays have more methods that we can utilize

 5. What is a component?
+Reusable code block that focuses on one section of the UI, basically a separation of concerns

 ### Git Set up